QSFT/doradus-docker-quickstart/README.md

 		cqlsh> describe keyspaces;

-	You should see the doradus keyspace
+	You should see the ‘Doradus’ keyspace in Cassandra

 		system  Doradus  system_traces